 And when I say every writer, I mean every writer.
 Ernest Hemingway, Thomas Wolfe, and F. Scott Fitzgerald had Max Perkins at Scribners.
 Harper Lee had Truman Capote.
 Once, long ago, a dozen or so Doubleday authors had Jackie Kennedy.
 (Quick anecdote: In distant days, I was courted for a position at Bantam Double Dell, with part of the allure supposedly being an office “down the hall” from Jackie.
 But I was reasonably happy where I was [Macmillan], and the folks there matched Doubleday’s offer [all except for the Jackie incentive] to entice me to stay.
 This I did.)

 Perkins, who died in 1947, was old-school.
-He paid attention to small press publications, did personal outreach, cultivated new talent, and developed and worked with authors over the long-term.
+He paid attention to small press publications, did personal outreach, cultivated new talent, and developed and worked with authors over the long-term, giving them detailed criticism and feedback.
 Jackie, like nearly every in-house editor of her and later generations, limited her talent searches to proposals and manuscripts represented by agents, leaving it to the latter to pick the wheat from the chaff, and to present only the most marketable work from which she might choose and for which she might bid.
 (But Jackie picked well, edited diligently, and did some very excellent publishing, including one of my all-time favorite books, Edward Radzinsky’s The Last Tsar.
 Haven’t read it?
 Do.)

 Although all writers need editors, no-one needs an editor more than the author who is starting out — and by this I mean an editor is necessary well before an author gets his or her feet into the door of a literary agency, let alone a publishing house.
 (To be clear: The same rule also applies to those who would self-publish.
 Perhaps even more so, since the self-publisher has no built-in second line of editing defense such as does the author whose work is acquired by an imprint employing its own editing staff.)